-This tutorial is broken down into two parts; part one is how to get set-up on an exchange called “Coinbase”, and part two, is how to actually do the buying.
+This tutorial is broken down into two parts; part one is how to get set-up on an exchange called “Coinbase”, and part two, is how to actually buy cryptocurrency.

 Part 1: Register for an Exchange